drduh/macOS-Security-and-Privacy-Guide/README.md

 Use [Console](https://en.wikipedia.org/wiki/Console_(OS_X)) and [Activity Monitor](https://support.apple.com/en-us/HT201464) applications if you notice your Mac heating up, feeling slugging, or generally misbehaving, as it may have resulted from your tinkering.

-To view currently disabled services,
+To view currently disabled services:

     find /var/db/com.apple.xpc.launchd/ -type f -print -exec defaults read {} \; 2>/dev/null